NextTechInfotainment/NextTechFall22/README.md

 # NextTechFall22
-This is where our team will collaborate
+This is where our team will collaborate Collaborator:

-Collaborators
+1. Mohammed Intesar
+2. Mamun Roshid
-1. Imtiaz Zulfikar
+3. Imtiaz Zulfikar